Skip to main content

 Summary

-The use of thermal insulation is a primary approach for reducing heating and cooling loads in buildings, which account for 42 %[1] and 24 % of energy consumption in residential and commercial buildings, respectively.
-Insulation is added to reduce heat flow in the building envelope, as well as in furnaces and other high temperature equipment installed in buildings.
-Phase Change Materials (PCMs) integrated into the building envelope can also enhance energy efficiency of buildings as a thermal storage source.
-This project will develop the measurement science needed to accurately determine the thermal properties of insulation materials, and disseminate the measured data to stakeholders by providing thermal insulation SRMs and calibration services.
-Furthermore, use of PCMs as a component of the building envelope will be investigated with regard to the need for improved measurements and standards.
-The primary focus for FY25 is upgrading the data acquisition and control systems of the NIST 1016 mm Guarded Hot Plate (GHP) apparatus and measurements of thermal conductivities and specific heat capacities of thermal insulations and PCMs.
-Outcomes of these tasks are essential tools for calibrating commercial insulation test instruments and demonstrating the thermal management of PCMs as an envelope component in cooling and heating seasons.
+The use of thermal insulation in the building envelope is a primary approach for reducing heating and cooling loads in buildings, which account for approximately 43% and 36 % of energy consumption in residential and commercial buildings, respectively [1].
+In addition to the use of insulation for reducing heat flow into and out of buildings, other innovative thermal control technologies such as phase change materials (PCMs) are being increasingly deployed in buildings to capture and store excess heat flow that penetrates through insulation to further reduce building energy costs.
+Phase change materials can also be used to shift peak load to reduce strain on the electrical grid.
+This project focuses on developing the measurement science needed to accurately determine the thermal properties of building insulation materials, and to disseminate the measured data to stakeholders by providing thermal insulation standard reference materials (SRMs) and calibration services.
+Furthermore, thermal efficiencies of PCMs as a component of the building envelope will be investigated with regard to the need for improved measurements and standards.
+The primary focus for FY26 is the operation assessment of the upgraded NIST 1016 mm Guarded Hot Plate (GHP) apparatus which is mainly used for SRMs and calibration services.
+Furthermore, development of measurement science for assessing thermal properties of raw PCMs and encapsulated PCMs is also planned.
+Outcomes of these tasks are used for calibrating commercial insulation test instruments and demonstrating the thermal management of PCMs as an envelope component in cooling and heating seasons [2].

 Description